-We have audited the Unified School District of De Pere's compliance with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the State Single Audit Guidelines issued by the State of Wisconsin that could have a direct and material effect on each of Unified School District of De Pere's major federal and state programs for the year ended June 30, 2015.
+We have audited Unified School District of De Pere's compliance with the types of compliance requirements described in U. S. Office of Management and Budget (OMB) Compliance Supplement and the State Single Audit Guidelines issued by the State of Wisconsin that could have a direct and material effect on each of the Unified School District of De Pere's major federal and state programs for the year ended June 30, 2016.
 The Unified School District of De Pere's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.